SWIRLS_

 Missing referencesEdge references non-existent target node "enrich"

-Silent dropsFewer graphs in summary than you defined
+Silent dropsFewer workflows in summary than you defined

 When the summary counts do not match the number of declarations you wrote, a parser bug is silently dropping content.
 See Common mistakes for the full list of causes and fixes.